IBM-Design/design-website/src/content/teams/teams.md

 <column lg="8">

 ## When users are intimately involved in the design process, you’re all but guaranteed to create something they love.
-<p size="md">User-centered design goes far beyond just speaking with a few people before you get started; it’s about truly co-creating with your business users and stakeholders by making them integral members of the team.<br><br>From the initial visioning stages through to delivery and beyond, we work closely with both of these groups to ensure that every decision we make is rooted in a deep understanding of their needs.</p>
+User-centered design goes far beyond just speaking with a few people before you get started; it’s about truly co-creating with your business users and stakeholders by making them integral members of the team.

+From the initial visioning stages through to delivery and beyond, we work closely with both of these groups to ensure that every decision we make is rooted in a deep understanding of their needs.

 </column>
 <column lg="4" offset_lg="4">